 During the 1897-1898 winter season, it was the home of Abbie Mardelle (called Delle) (Babcock) Banister (Bannister), the widow of John (Jonathan) Fitch Banister (Bannister).
 She operated an employment office at 252 Boylston.
 She previously had lived at 5 Oxford Terrace; by 1899, she had moved to 1128 Boylston.

-In 1903 and 1904, Dr. Fred Towsley Murphy was a lodger at 292 Marlborough, where he also maintained his office.
+Also among Catherine Dolan’s lodgers in 1903 and 1904 was Dr. Fred Towsley Murphy, a physician, who also maintained his office there.
 He previously had been a lodger (and maintained his office) at 142 Marlborough.
 He married in August of 1904 to Cornelia Brownell Gould.
 After their marriage, they lived at 309 Marlborough.